 A Packing List for Backpacker-Style Travel in Africa

-Here is a packing list I have compiled for backpacker-style travel in Africa, it includes everything I took with me on my most recent trip there - where I was travelling from Nairobi to Cape Town by public transport.
+Here is a packing list I have compiled for backpacker-style travel in Africa, and it includes everything I took with me on my most recent trip there - where I was travelling from Nairobi to Cape Town by public transport.
 Read on to find out what items proved invaluable to me and also where I went wrong!

 If you're thinking about dipping your toe into Africa travel but you're still not sure, check out my guide: Is it Safe to Travel in Africa? & Other Myths Debunked.